angular-schule/website-articles/blog/2025-05-resource-api/README.md

 An interesting new feature in Angular is the *Resource API*.
 It allows us to intuitively load data and process it in components.
 In this blog post, we introduce the ideas behind this new interface.

 A Resource represents a data set that is loaded asynchronously.
 This usually involves HTTP requests to fetch data from a server.
-However, the Resource goes a step further than just executing a simple HTTP request: The data can be reloaded at any time or even manually overwritten.
-Additionally, the Resource independently provides information about the loading state.
+However, Resource goes a step further than just executing a simple HTTP request: The data can be reloaded at any time or even manually overwritten.
+Additionally, Resource independently provides information about the loading state.
 All information and data are exposed as signals, ensuring the current value is always available when changes occur.

 ## What happened before: Example without Resource

-To start, let’s consider a scenario implemented in the classic way, without the new Resource API.
+To start, let's consider a scenario implemented in the classic way, without the new Resource API.

 We want to display a list of books in a component, which will be loaded via HTTP from a server.
 The corresponding `BookStoreService` already exists and is injected via dependency injection.
-The `getAll()` method in the service uses Angular’s `HttpClient` and returns an Observable.
+The `getAll()` method in the service uses Angular's `HttpClient` and returns an Observable.

 In the component, we need a `books` property to cache the data for display in the template.
 The property is initialized as a signal, following modern practices.